offle-assistant/offle-assistant/README.md

 persona\_cache = {
     "persona": {
-        "persona\_id": "ralph",
-        "timestamp": 123112421412  # so the oldest one can go when needed }
+        "persona\_id": "p9823lfhap98h21n",  \# hash, primary key for sql database persona schema "timestamp": 123112421412  # so the oldest one can go when needed }
 }

+a few realizations:
+    * vector db shouldn't be part of the persona.
+There's no reason to have multiple databases here.
+    The vector db and the collection name(s) should be provided to the request for chat. in other words, there should be a rag payload like (vectordb, collection\_list) and the vectordb lives as a global variable that is created when the server is spun up and kept around to be passed into the chat request method on the persona when it comes time to make a query.
+    This will honestly work with the cli version of this app as well.
+When you start a chat, you spin up the server.
+I just need to make minor modifications to the Persona Class.
+I should make the LLM server modifications at the same time.
+Specifically, taking "hostname/port" out of the constructor and replacing it with the server client itself.
+    * Creating a wrapper for the LLM client is going to be 100% necessary in order to support multiple LLM clients.
+I should really make this change immediately so that I can work this into the rest api.
+    How do I pick the client?
+It's based on the model choice, right?
+In the future, when I add a new model how do I want to update the code to account for this?
+I want to change it in 1 place only.
+    If I do create a set of client classes, when the REST server is started, I can "start" all of the client.
+    What that really means is creating all of the client classes.
+Then, I can use a method on there to get a list of all available models.
+What this will mean for OpenAI is querying the OpenAI client to see which models your API key gives you access to (this may be user-based so I may have to do it for each user when they start their connection).
+For ollama, it means running 'ollama ls'.
+So any model you have already pulled is accessible.
+Which ollama models are accessible on a locally run system should be administered by the sys admin because they might not want people running models bigger than they can actually run on their system.
+    So we can use these values to populate a dictionary of lists, key is the api, list is the models available.
+    So the models in the web ui will be populated by this dictionary, and then when the user requests use of a specific model, we look in the dictionary to see which key contains that model, and we use that model string with the appropriate client object to update the client object and then provide it to the persona.
+    This object needs to be different from how the qdrant server is designed.
+This should really be more of a model factory object.
+It has global state information such as the hostname/port/available models but when the Persona uses it, they use it to spawn a model object which it can use to interface with the client Wait..
+So what I have right now is actually really close.
+The individual personas don't need to have a model in their constructor.
+They SHOULDN'T, what we need to do is have the model as part of the chat method.
+This way, users can change model mid-conversation.
+It also works way better with the flow.
+In fact, there's absolutely no reason why a Persona should even be locked to an API.
+The only thing the persona constructor really needs is a system prompt, collections, name, description, and persona\_id.
+    * With my current approach, every user is going to be hitting the same global variables.
+This isn't good.
+    I think redis is going to be my best approach here but I need to research it a bit more.

+What will this mean for the cli program and config files?
+It means that all server configs will be in settings.
+That's honestly it I believe.

+Persona Refactor:
+constructor(name, description, model, system\_prompt, rag\_prompt)
+    \# importantly, here model isn't used in the constructor to
+    \# set anything aside form the self.model property.
+    \# This can be changed when in a conversation. chat(msg, client)
+    ChatResponse = client.chat(msg, self.model, stream)
+get\_config() -> PersonaConfig:
+    \# used when it's time to save a PersonaConfig to the sql db

+PersonaConfig: This is used to populate the sql database and to load a Persona.

+LLMClient:
+chat(model, message\_chain, stream):
+    \# Behind the scenes, this will look up which API the model belongs to
+    \# and call the appropriate chat method: ollama\_chat(args), openai\_chat(args), etc get\_model\_dict():
+    \# {'open-ai': ['gpt4o', 'gpt4o3-mini'], "ollama": ["llama3.2", "llama3.1"]}  \# include tags
+    \# This will be used internally to call the appropriate chat method.
+    \# This will also be called by the rest api to send a list of models/apis to
+    \# the web client.
+Eventually, the list will be determined by an API key for chatgpt models

 Functions I need:

-send\_message(persona\_id, msg) -> PersonaChatResponse:
-    # Check if persona\_id is in cache
-    # if not, load persona
-    # send a message and wait for reply.
-    # The PersonaChatResponse object needs to keep the
-    # doc\_id and some other stuff around about the
-    # RAG document.
+    All of these are going to require the user\_id to be sent in from the client so that the proper session info can be loaded from the redis cache.

+save\_persona(PersonaConfig) -> OK:
+    \# This puts a new persona into the sql db
+    \# Not necessarily called every time someone starts a conversation
+    \# A conversation can be started with a new PersonaConfig before it
+    \# gets saved

 load\_persona(persona\_id) -> OK:
+    \# This puts current persona into the cache
+    \# and then loads the persona from the sql db
+    \# and stores it in a global variable.

+send\_message(msg, rag\_payload: Optional[RagPayload]) -> PersonaChatResponse:
+    \# Sends a message to the currently loaded persona.

+update\_persona(persona\_id, PersonaConfig) -> OK:
+    \# This updates an existing entry in the Persona sql db

+update\_conversing\_persona(PersonaConfig) -> OK:
+    \# This is going to call the same function update\_persona()
+    \# uses to update the entry in the database, but it also
+    \# reloads the persona that you're conversing with.

+upload\_document(document\_file) -> converted\_doc:
+    \# this should take a doc, convert it into markdown and show
+    \# it to the user.
+Both docs side-by-side
+    \# It is likely a good idea to have a markdown editor
+    \# in this view.
+So that users can clean up their
+    \# documents before sending it off to be stored.

+save\_document(converted\_doc, collection\_name) -> OK:
+    \# after cleaning up the document and marking
+    \# the chunks, send it off to be saved.

+add\_collection(collection\_name, password) -> OK:
+    \# Users can add their own collections here behind
+    \# their user password.
+    \# Before I touch this, I need to better research how
+    \# qdrant authentications work.
+    \# This function will likely change a lot

+    Example from 4o on managing global state with FastAPI
+    ```
+    from fastapi import FastAPI
+    import uvicorn

+    app = FastAPI()

+    # Global configuration (shared by all users)
+    app.state.llm_server = {
+        "hostname": "localhost",
+        "port": "11434"
+    }

+    app.state.vector_db = {
+        "hostname": "localhost",
+        "port": "6333"
+    }

+    if __name__ == "__main__":
+        uvicorn.run("app.main:app", host="0.0.0.0", port=8000, reload=True)

+    ```

+    ```
+    from fastapi import APIRouter, Request

+    router = APIRouter()

+    @router.get("/llm-server")
+    async def get_llm_server(request: Request):
+        return {"llm_server": request.app.state.llm_server}

+    ```

+User Interface Funcitonality:

+Persona Select Window (Landing page)
+    New Persona -> opens a default Persona Configuration window

+Persona Configuration Window
+    Change name
+    Change model
+    Change system Prompt
+    Change RAG prompt
+    Change available collections
+    [Start Chat Button]  [Save Persona Button]

+Chat Window
+    When there's a RAG hit, I want the markdown displayed in markdown nice and pretty.
+    I also want a download button for the original RAG doc.
+    [Download Document Button]
+    I want code to be properly displayed with syntax highlighting [Copy output Button]
+    Scrollbox for AI's text
+    A dropdown to change the model.
+This should have an "update persona" button to save [Update Persona Button]
+    the model selection to the configuration.

+Settings Window
+    Change some file locations?

+vvvvv First draft of rest api plan vvvvv send\_message(persona\_id, msg) -> PersonaChatResponse:
+    \# Check if persona\_id is in cache
+    \# if not, load persona
+    \# send a message and wait for reply.
+    \# The PersonaChatResponse object needs to keep the
+    \# doc\_id and some other stuff around about the
+    \# RAG document.

+load\_persona(persona\_id) -> OK:
-    # The config lives on the host system, right?
+    \# The config lives on the host system, right?
-    # So we can look up the PersonaConfig by persona\_id
+    \# So we can look up the PersonaConfig by persona\_id

 save\_persona(persona\_id, PersonaConfig) -> OK:
-    # When we make changes to the persona in the browser,
+    \# When we make changes to the persona in the browser,
-    # we've gotta save the changes on the server.
+    \# we've gotta save the changes on the server.

 load\_settings(): -> OK:
-    # Again, config lives on system.
+    \# Again, config lives on system.

 save\_settings(SettingsConfig): -> OK:
-    # When the user makes settings changes in browser
+    \# When the user makes settings changes in browser
-    # these values must be saved in the server config
+    \# these values must be saved in the server config

 upload\_document(document\_file) -> converted\_file:
-    # This is just the upload step.
+    \# This is just the upload step.
 Both images will be
-    # displayed side-by-side
+    \# displayed side-by-side

 save\_document\_to\_collection(converted\_doc, collection\_name) -> OK:
-    # Not sure how this is going to work on the back end yet.
+    \# Not sure how this is going to work on the back end yet.
-    # Probably, the chunking will happen on the back end after
+    \# Probably, the chunking will happen on the back end after
-    # the save button has been pushed.
+    \# the save button has been pushed.

 download\_document(doc\_id) -> file:
-    # When you get a doc hit on RAG, you should have the option
+    \# When you get a doc hit on RAG, you should have the option
-    # to redownload the doc.
+    \# to redownload the doc.
 The client will have get doc\_id
-    # So it will be trivial to find it to download.
+    \# So it will be trivial to find it to download.

-User Interface Funcitonality:

-Chat Window
-    When there's a RAG hit, I want the markdown displayed in markdown nice and pretty.
-    I also want a download button for the original RAG doc.
-    I want a copy button
-    I want code to be properly displayed with syntax highlighting Scrollbox for AI's text

-Settings Window
-    Change some file locations?

-Persona Configuration Window
-    Change system Prompt
-    Change RAG prompt
-    Change server endpoints

-### I need to do a big refactor to get the rest api to work.
-(COMPLETE)
-This mainly came down to my lack of understanding of pydantic.
-It's pretty sick actually.
-Really nifty.
+add\_collection(collection\_name, collection\_description, vectorizer) -> OK:
+    \# Users may need to add collections sometimes.

+^^^^^^ First draft of rest api plan ^^^^^^

 ### refactor llm server
 I need to turn it into its own class so that I can interface with it like I do with the vectordb